 - Thomas (20 cM): (…, Neva, Effie, Ralph, Mary, Johnson, Johnson, Amos II)

 - Ours: (…, Clare, Robert, William, Jehu, Benjamin, Amos II)

 - Amos Babcock II: (…, Amos I, Jonathan, George, John, James)

 Benjamin, Jehu’s father in this theory, died in Rensselaer County about 1826 when Jehu was about 14.
 Jehu may have relocated to live and work on the farm of his uncle Johnson or his uncle Jonathan.
 Both farms were about 130 miles west of Rensselaer County.
 Otselic was on the route and no more more than 30 miles from the farthest farm.
 Otselic is where Elsa Richer lived then, and where Jehu and Elsa Babcock’s children were born.
 This new theory is adopted in our updated family tree and the revised story of Robert Babcock and his family.

 What We Know

 In 1848 Wisconsin became a state and was giving away fertile farm land.
 The 1850 census record shows that Jehu, Elsa, and their children lived in Otselic and that neighbors included the extended Davis family.
 In the early 1850s, the Babcocks, the Davises and others moved to Wisconsin and became neighbors again.
 If Gilbert migrated with his family, he did not survive the trip.
-See more about the Wisconsin life of Jehu, Elsa and their children in the following pages.
+In 1855 they were east of New London and by 1860 southwest of New London.